28 Jobs Working With Children (Including 8 High-Paying Careers)

 - Top-end salary: $208,000 or more

 As a preschool teacher, you could watch young kids develop and gain confidence while you provide warm guidance and fun learning projects.

 - Average salary: $34,410

 - Top-end salary: $55,350 or more

-In 2016, about 18 percent of children in America lived in poverty.* And many of them lived in single-parent households, with abusive or neglectful parents, or in foster care.
+According to the Forum, in 2017, almost 18 percent of children in America lived in poverty.
+And many of them lived in single-parent households, with abusive or neglectful parents, or in foster care.
 As a social worker, you could make a vital difference in the lives of hundreds of kids by helping to protect them and working to give them better home environments.